NikitaFeodonit/Feographia_Core/prebuild-libs/zeromq/readme.txt

-Building ZeroMQ library with CrystaX NDK in Msys2 on Windows (this is similar on the other systems)
+Building ZeroMQ library with CrystaX NDK in Msys2 on Windows for Android (this is similar on the other systems)